 Concurrent enrollment is enrollment for any course or courses at another institution while registered for courses at UNT Dallas.
-Enrollment through the Federation of North Texas Area Universities is not considered concurrent enrollment.
 Graduate students must secure written permission for concurrent enrollment from the Office of Graduate Admissions prior to registration, and students must not exceed the maximum enrollment limitation set by UNT Dallas.